openMSX

 Definition MSXDevice.hh:356

-void register_IO_Out(byte port, MSXDevice *device)
+void unregister_IO_InOut_range(byte port, unsigned num, MSXDevice *device)

-void register_IO_In(byte port, MSXDevice *device)
+void register_IO_InOut_range(byte port, unsigned num, MSXDevice *device)

 MSXCPUInterface & getCPUInterface() const